ajschumacher/so_tense_very_flow_wow/index.md

 ```

 At this point TensorFlow has already started managing a lot of state
 for us.
-There is now an implicit default graph, for example.
+There's already an implicit default graph, for example.
 [Internally][] the default graph lives in the `_default_graph_stack`,
 but we don't have access to that directly.
 We use
 `tf.get_default_graph()`.